NRA leaders defend bankruptcy petition in court hearing, saying the move is necessary to protect the gun lobby’s existence

 The NRA attorney disputed that account of Spray’s departure and said private flights were necessary to protect LaPierre’s safety.

-“At the end of the day, he flies private because it’s a requirement of the association,” said Garman, the NRA lawyer arguing the bankruptcy.
+“At the end of the day, he flies private because it’s a requirement of the association,” said Garman, the NRA lawyer arguing the bankruptcy case.

 And he maintained that replacing LaPierre and his team with court-appointed trustees would pose an immediate threat to the organization’s existence.
 “A trustee is in fact a death sentence,” Garman said, saying it would sideline LaPierre from fundraising for the 150-year-old organization.